scality/runner-manager/docs/setup/clouds/aws.md

 ### Get credentials for Engineering-EC2User

-Go on AWS Single Sign-on to get the credentials.
-Then click on the link called "Command Line or programmatic access".
-Get :
-- AWS Access Key Id
-- AWS Secret Access Key
-- AWS Session Token

-Create a .env file at the root of the project and put in it :
+Create a .env file at the root of the project and put in it your AWS_ACCESS_KEY_ID, your AWS_SECRET_ACCESS_KEY and your AWS_SESSION_TOKEN.
-AWS_ACCESS_KEY_ID="XXX"
-AWS_SECRET_ACCESS_KEY="XXX"
-AWS_SESSION_TOKEN="XXX"

 You will also have to fill in AWS_DEFAULT_REGION (us-west-2 for example) and GITHUB_TOKEN (your github token).

 ## Config